Taxpayers foot bill to supply legislators, army of aides

 In early February, the AP requested details of spending, zeroing in on accounting categories contained in the General Assembly's report about its own annual budget, which has grown to $362 million, up from $318 million a decade ago.

+Phones, computers and high-end video equipment for the Legislature are another major cost, with page after page of invoices, and individual items sometimes running into the tens of thousands of dollars.
+Along with video gear, the Senate also paid an installment on a $6,750 music licensing fee for its video productions.

-There are about 300 district offices in the House and 97 leased district offices and 122 satellite district offices in the Senate.
+There are 97 leased district offices and 122 satellite district offices in the Senate, and roughly 300 district offices in the House.

 Legislative records document in detail the cost of maintaining its roughly 2,200 employees and the statewide network of offices, from mundane needs such as bathroom supplies and coffee to flags, brochure racks and security services.

+Eight House Democrats each incurred $1,997 costs to hold "tele-town halls" in which constituents were invited to participate.
+Their Republican colleagues had costs for traditional town halls that included $177 for mileage for one town hall, $2,700 for food for another and $420 for security for a third.

+Rep. Daryl Metcalfe, R-Butler, said that security cost, to a local vendor, was justified because he has been targeted by protests that disrupted constituent meetings and been the target of threats.

-Shredding paper has become a particular interest.
-Those public shredding events, often advertised as free, cost taxpayers more than $44,000 in 2018-19, with lawmakers hiring vendors to do the work..
+Shredding paper has become a particular interest, as spending records show about a third of House members and five Senate Democrats organized events last year where the public could have documents safely destroyed.
+Those events, often advertised as free, cost taxpayers more than $44,000 in 2018-19, with lawmakers hiring vendors to do the work.
+Lawmakers also purchased 16 office shredders with public money, and the House spent $18,000 on a shredding machine maintenance contract.
+A half-dozen senators hired shredding vendors to serve their offices.

+Many lawmakers also give taxpayers the bill for the convenience of having a notary public work in their offices.
+Last year's spending included hundreds of such invoices, including the notaries' fees, license renewals, bond costs, exam fees, commissions, notary books, classes, stamps and even mileage to take the notary test.

+The Legislature restricts notaries working on state time to legislative-related duties, and bans campaign or election work by notaries whose fees have been taxpayer-paid.
+House Democrats also make notaries who have had taxpayers fund their fees either replay some of the money or resign their commission when their employment ends, and a Senate official said it also regularly seeks repayment of fees when notaries leave their Senate jobs.

 Members' marble-and-gold-leaf state Capitol offices are filled with high-end furniture, and the spending records show how making their workspace even nicer remains a work in progress.